 - It is each project member’s responsibility to appropriately archive all data files when leaving the lab, providing clear instructions for data access and metadata locations.

 - Authorship.
 We are a highly collegial and collaborative lab.
 It is thus expected that we will help each other troubleshoot analyses and/or lend a hand in the field as needed.
+Please do consider volunteering when your lab mate is in need!
 If, however, this help begins to turn into a larger collaboration, then lab members should consider having a conversation about authorship.
-In general, the Karp Lab takes an inclusive view of authorship, wherein scientists who helped fund, conceptualize, collect data, analyze data, or write up a study are invited to join projects as authors.
+In general, we take an inclusive view of authorship, where scientists who help fund, collect data, conceptualize, analyze data, or write up a study are invited to join projects as authors.

 - Though things may change, authorship should be preliminarily agreed upon as early in the project as possible to avoid potential confusion and conflict.
 This includes defining roles and responsibilities of each collaborator and discussing authorship order.